FowApps/fow.ui/CONTRIBUTING.md

 ### Git commit messages

 -   Use the present tense ("Add feature" not "Added feature").
-Think always "this commit will fix smt".
+Think always "this commit will fix/add smt".
 -   Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 -   Limit the first line to 72 characters or less